1Password/connect/README.md

 This can be done by either by providing your own certificate or by letting Connect request a certificate using Let's Encrypt.

 **Provide own certificate**
-Connect can use a PEM-encoded private key and certificate by setting the following two environment variables:
+Connect can use a PEM-encoded private key and certificate by setting the following two environment variables for the `connect-api` container:
 - `OP_TLS_KEY_FILE`: path to the private key file.
 - `OP_TLS_CERT_FILE`: path to the certificate file.
 This should be the full certificate chain.

 **Use Let's Encrypt**
 Connect can also request a certificate from the Let's Encrypt CA.
-For this, two environment variables have to be set:
+For this, two environment variables have to be set for the `connect-api` container:
 - `OP_TLS_USE_LETSENCRYPT`: should be set to any value.
 - `OP_TLS_DOMAIN`: the (sub-)domain for which to request a certificate.
 The DNS-records for this domain must point to the Connect server.